sorravithj/data_analysis_portfolio/README.md

 During the times of working I have advanced my skills in many different areas including microsoft Excel, Power Query, R programming language, Python, and Power BI.

-I have completed several courses and certicates in data analysis field [https://www.linkedin.com/in/sorravithj/details/certifications/]
+I have completed several courses and certicates in data analytics [https://www.linkedin.com/in/sorravithj/details/certifications/]

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.